Melkrewi/Artemia_franciscana_genome/README.md

 Currently thinking of how to phase the Z and W haplotypes.
 I tried trio-binning and it seems to kinda work, but not so well.
 I also tried filtering with male reads to remove W and assemble just the Z, but that did not work.
 I am testing SRY now to get the W specific reads, then the idea would be to remove them from the reads file to get the Z seperately and then attempt to assemble the W on its own.
 # Promising Assembler Nextdenovo
-I tested with the 8 passes and filtered only, and it did slightly better than hifiasm, but let's see.
+I tested it with the 8 passes and filtered only, and it did slightly better than hifiasm, but let's see.
 I'll keep you updated.